Thursday, November 12, 2020 | 11 a.m.–3 p.m. ET

 - Learn how to register, access, and analyze data within the All of Us Researcher Workbench

-The event will conclude with small group breakout sessions walking through the steps of the onboarding process for new users, as well as an opportunity to provide feedback directly to the All of Us Research Support Team!
+The event concluded with small group breakout sessions walking through the steps of the onboarding process for new users, as well as an opportunity to provide feedback directly to the All of Us Research Support Team!

 At this time, access to the All of Us Researcher Workbench is available to researchers with eRA Commons accounts and institutional signoff.
-If your organization is not listed, you can help us start the process for obtaining access before the event.
+If your organization is not listed, you can help us start the process for obtaining access.

 About the Researcher Workbench